Russia’s threat to pull out of Ukraine grain deal raises fears about global food security

 “It is vital for the international community to not only forge a long-term deal but also build durable solutions to tackle food insecurity,” he said.

-AP reporter Daria Litvinova in Tallinn, Estonia, and Edith M. Lederer at the United Nations contributed.
+AP reporters Daria Litvinova in Tallinn, Estonia; Hanna Arhirova in Kyiv, Ukraine; and Edith M. Lederer at the United Nations contributed.

 See AP’s complete coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine and the food crisis at https://apnews.com/hub/food-crisis.